Vink23/vink23/README.md

   <img src="https://github.com/vink23/vink23/blob/main/banner2.png" alt="Vinith Kuruppu banner" width="100%" />
 </p>

-I'm a researcher, data scientist, and engineer - with roots in neuroscience and branches in machine learning.
-I draw inspiration from how minds compute to design systems that think (or at least try to).
+I’m a researcher, data scientist, and engineer with roots in machine learning and branches in neuroscience.
+My work focuses on building systems that take inspiration from how minds compute to design systems that think (or at least try to).

 - 🧠 Background in neuroscience + data science
-- 🛠️ Working with: Python, R, SQL, TensorFlow, PyTorch
+- 🛠️ Working with: Python, TensorFlow, PyTorch, R, SQL

 Curious, slightly obsessive, and always skeptical - I love questions that don't have obvious answers.
 Let's talk if you're building something cool or a little ambitious!

 ---